May 2, 2025 • 16 min read

 There are currently twelve European Sustainability Reporting Standards that provide guidance for reporting on general, environmental, social, and governance topics.
 The ESRS supports the CSRD.

-Arsh Kaur is a Principal Product Manager at AuditBoard focused on ESG Product Strategy.
-Prior to joining AuditBoard, Arsh worked in product management at Procore Technologies.
-Connect with Arsh on LinkedIn.
+Claire Feeney is a Senior Product Marketing Manager at AuditBoard focused on ESG and RiskOversight.
+In her role, she helps support organizations in transforming their enterprise risk management and sustainability programs.
+Prior to joining AuditBoard, Claire worked in product marketing at OneTrust, VMware, and Infor.
+Connect with Claire on LinkedIn.